oraclize/docs/source/includes/_ethereum.md

 The transaction originating from Oraclize to your `__callback` function costs gas, just like any other transaction.
 However, as you learned earlier, you need to cover Oraclize for this gas cost, and the `oraclize_query` function helpfully handles that.
 It defaults at 200,000 gas.

-This *return* gas cost is actually in your control since you write the code in the `__callback` method, and as such, can estimate it.
+This *return* gas cost is actually under your control since you write the code in the `__callback` method, and as such, can estimate it.
 So, when placing a query with Oraclize, you can also specify how much the `gasLimit` should be on the `__callback` transaction.
 Note however that, since  Oraclize sends the transaction, any unspent gas is returned to Oraclize, not you.

 If the default, and minimum, value of 200,000 gas, is not enough, you can increase it by specifying a different `gasLimit` in this way:

 ```javascript
 // Oraclize will use a 500k gasLimit for the callback transaction, instead of 200k